 This position statement supersedes the Position Statement on Mercury in Vaccines, June 21, 2006.

-Historically, ANA has strongly supported immunizations to protect the public from highly communicable and deadly diseases such as measles, mumps, diphtheria, pertussis, and influenza (ANA, 2014; ANA, 2006), and has supported mandatory vaccination policies for registered nurses and health care workers under certain circumstances.
-However, in light of a recent and significant measles outbreak in the United States, ANA has reviewed current and past position statements for clarity and intent, and current best practices and recommendations from the broader health care community.
-Based on that review, it was determined that a revised position statement is needed to clarify ANA’s position and incorporate current best practices.
+Historically, the American Nurses Association (ANA) has strongly supported immunizations to protect the public from highly communicable and deadly diseases such as measles, mumps, diphtheria, pertussis, and influenza (ANA, 2019; ANA, 2015; ANA, 2006), and has supported mandatory vaccination policies for registered nurses and health care workers under certain circumstances.
+Considering several recent and significant measles outbreaks in the United States, as well as the global pandemic of COVID-19, ANA has reviewed our current position statement for clarity and intent and examined present best practices and recommendations from the broader health care community.
+Based on that review and the recommendation of ANA’s 2019 Membership Assembly, a revised and updated position statement was developed to clarify ANA’s position and incorporate current best practices (CDC, 2019a).

 Statement of ANA Position

-To protect the health of the public, all individuals should be immunized against vaccine-preventable diseases according to the best and most current evidence outlined by the Centers for Disease Control and Prevention (CDC) and the Advisory Committee on Immunization Practices (ACIP).
+Effective protection of the public health mandates that all individuals receive immunizations against vaccine-preventable diseases according to the best and most current evidence outlined by the Centers for Disease Control and Prevention (CDC) and the Advisory Committee on Immunization Practices (ACIP).
 All health care personnel (HCP), including registered nurses (RNs), should be vaccinated according to current recommendations for immunization of HCP by the CDC and Association for Professionals in Infection Control and Epidemiology (APIC).

-All requests for exemption from vaccination should be accompanied by documentation from the appropriate authority to support the request.
-Individuals who are exempted from vaccination may be required to adopt measures or practices in the workplace to reduce the chance of disease transmission.
-Employers should ensure that reasonable accommodations are made in all such circumstances.
+ANA does not support any exemptions from immunization other than for medical contraindications.
+All requests for medical exemption from vaccination should be accompanied by documentation from the appropriate authority to support the request.
+Recertification of the medical exemption is an annual obligation.
+Individuals exempted from vaccination may be required to adopt measures or practices in the workplace to reduce the chance of disease transmission.
+Employers should offer reasonable accommodations in such circumstances.
+ANA does not endorse philosophical or religious exemptions.